robin174/uk-delivers-template/README.md

 ## Connect Cloudinary to template
-Cloudinary is currently the CDN ofchoice for Netlify CMS.
+Cloudinary is currently the CDN of choice for Netlify CMS.
 We use it to store the images used for each listing header.

 Update Cloudinary credentials in `public` - `admin` - `config.yml`